How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 Before starting the VM, note the following parameter used in the launch command: -netdev user,id=net0,hostfwd=tcp::2222-:22

-Using -m and -smp parameters, set the VM's memory and vCPUs to match the configuration you plan to use on the cloud server.
+Using the -m and -smp parameters, set the VM's memory and vCPUs to match the configuration you plan to use on the cloud server.

 Linux